IAU definition of planet

-A non-satellite body fulfilling only the first two of these criteria (such as Pluto, which had hitherto been considered a planet) is classified as a dwarf planet.
-According to the IAU, "planets and dwarf planets are two distinct classes of objects" – in other words, "dwarf planets" are not planets.
+A non-satellite body fulfilling only the first two of these criteria (such as Pluto, which had hitherto been considered a planet) is classified as a dwarf planet and not a planet.
 A non-satellite body fulfilling only the first criterion is termed a small Solar System body (SSSB).
 An alternate proposal included dwarf planets as a subcategory of planets, but IAU members voted against this proposal.
 The decision was a controversial one, and has drawn both support and criticism from astronomers.

 The IAU has stated that there are eight known planets in the Solar System.
 It has been argued that the definition is problematic because it depends on the location of the body: if a Mars-sized body were discovered in the inner Oort cloud, it would not have enough mass to clear out a neighbourhood that size and meet criterion 3.
 Mercury is not actually in hydrostatic equilibrium, but is explicitly included by the IAU definition as a planet.

 The working definition of an exoplanet is as follows: